 WELCOME TO DON CAMPBELL MUSIC

-Pleased to announce a new role as a spokesperson for Saco & Biddeford Savings Institution!
+Pleased to announce that I'll be continuing my role as a spokesperson for Saco & Biddeford Savings Institution in 2017!
 I've been a very happy customer and am proud to share the experience through this great partnership!

 THANK YOU VETERANS.

 Don appeared on WCSH6 and WLBZ2 on the show 207 recently with hosts, Rob Caldwell and Caroline Cornish, to discuss his Veterans Appreciation concerts and to perform his original songs,

 August 31, 2013 - The six piece ensemble had the pleasure of being the featured artist at the 4th Annual Dan Fogelberg Celebration Weekend in Dan's hometown of Peoria, IL.
 If you'd like to view the concert in its entirety, it's available HERE.
 Thank you to the Fogelberg Foundation of Peoria for the warm welcome and opportunity.